Compliance & Certification (FAQs)

 A: There are three basic requirements in the legislation that applicants must meet, or be "undertaking actions" to meet.
 The requirements are:

-All libraries must adopt and implement an Internet safety policy that addresses the criteria described below.
+All public libraries must adopt and implement an Internet safety policy that addresses the criteria described below.

 Q: How do we certify that we are meeting the requirements?